Enrique1987/databricks/01_Databricks_Champions/GAPS.md

 9. Learn Databricks Mosaic AI Vector Search concepts.
 10. Learn how embeddings/chunks are stored in Delta/Unity Catalog and indexed.
 11. Learn embedding model selection and context-length trade-offs.
+12. Explain why a vector-search match can fail despite related meaning, including exact-term and hybrid retrieval cases.
+13. Understand dot product, HNSW at a high level, and how approximate search trades recall for latency/cost.
+14. Apply metadata and authorization filters before retrieved text enters model context.
+15. Distinguish Delta Sync from other Vector Search index approaches using current Databricks documentation.
+16. Evaluate retrieval with representative queries, relevance labels, and metrics such as recall@k; separate retrieval from answer quality.
+17. Design source citations, freshness checks, and monitoring for an enterprise RAG application.